ngimb64/Pimp-My-Alpine/README.md

 ## Usage

 It is highly recommended to disable command line history to prevent sensitive information exposure, below are examples where applicable with steps how re-enable command line history prior to project usage.
+For Windows, Command Prompt does not save command line history to disk (only retained in memory during session), making it the ideal shell to use these scripts.

 Linux disable command line history:
 ```